king525dev/The-Linux-Project/Documentation/index.md

 | Tailscale admin | [http://100.86.165.59:5252/](http://100.86.165.59:5252/) | `http://west-cordylus.ts.net/` |

 > **Secrets and credentials are never stored in this documentation.**
-> Keep them in a local password manager or `.env` files.

 ## Doc Links